imifos/autopsy-docker/README.md

 Tested on MacOS Catalina.
 Should work on Linux.
 Not tested yet under Windows.

-The resulting image is big (2.5G), but it contains many integrated tools like TSK, EWF Tools, gstreamer, Jython (for extensions), Java/FX (for extensions), photorec, plaso, SolR, Volatility, Tesseract OCR, xmount.
+The resulting image is big (2.5G uncompressed, 1GB compressed/HUB), but it contains many integrated tools like TSK, EWF Tools, gstreamer, Jython (for extensions), Java/FX (for extensions), photorec, plaso, SolR, Volatility, Tesseract OCR, xmount.
 The extracted Autopsy ZIP package alone is nearly 2 GB.

 ## Versions

-  * 1.0, 05.2020, Autopsy 4.15.0, Basis Autopsy runtime.
+  * 1.0-4.15.0, 05.2020, Autopsy 4.15.0, Basis Autopsy runtime.

 ## Licenses